Sllambias/yucca/README.md

 The Modules tier is responsible for composing functions established in the Functional tier with logic, and conventions.
 Modules introduce a layer of structure, handling the organization and processing of inputs and outputs.
 They encapsulate specific functionalities and are designed to be more user-friendly, reducing the complexity involved in building custom models.
 While modules rely on more assumptions about the data, they still offer significant flexibility for customization and extension.

-The Pipeline represents our interpretation of an end-to-end implementation, built upon the previous two tiers.
+The Pipeline tier represents our interpretation of an end-to-end implementation, built upon the previous two tiers.
 The Pipeline offers the end-to-end capabilities known from nnU-Net, while also allowing for effortless customization, as supported by the comprehensive documentation found in [Changing Parameters](yucca/documentation/guides/changing_parameters.md#model--training).

-This Pipeline allows users to quickly train solid baselines or change features to conduct experiments comparing individual components in a robust and thoroughly tested research environment.
-For situations where full control is required or simply desired, the Functional and Modules tiers are better suited.
+Our Pipeline allows users to quickly train solid baselines or change features to conduct experiments on individual components in a robust and thoroughly tested research environment.
+For situations where full control is required, or simply desired, the Functional and Modules tiers are better suited.
 These tiers serve the advanced machine learning practitioners, wishing to import building blocks with which they can build their own house.

 ![alt text](yucca/documentation/illustrations/yucca_diagram.svg?raw=true)